Clipper Connection Information

 |Destination 1||Navy Yard||Navy Yard||Navy Yard||Navy Yard|

-Service from PORTSMOUTH to the Navy Yard is provided via the Lafayette Road Trolley (route 41).
-Please see the Lafayette schedule for this information (the runs are marked on the schedule with an asterisk*).
+Service from PORTSMOUTH to the Navy Yard is provided via the Lafayette Road Trolley (Route 41cc) or Route 2 (2cc).
+Please see the Route 41 or Route 2 schedules for this information (the runs are marked on the schedule with an asterisk*).
 A Clipper Connection monthly pass or base cash fare of $3.25 is required to ride to/from Kittery on Rtes.
 2cc & 41cc.

 How It Works